MaryBartlett/rock-paper-scissors/README.md

 * `test:live` - continuously run unit tests watching for changes

 See what each script does by looking at the `scripts` section in [package.json](./package.json).

+#### Images

+Images for rock paper scissors were used from [Curiosa Mathematica](http://curiosamathematica.tumblr.com/image/78536951883) with no prior permission.

+### Comments about the the webpack generator

+Images don't seem to load - they don't webpack up and I spent some time trying to find out why, but that wasn't the point of this exercise so I've inlined SVGs as a workaround.
+The suggestion in the webpack conf is that they will get copied to dist but they don't.

+Flow seems a bit like overkill, I've not run into any problems due to it but it (and many other things in this project) are probably unnecessary for a small learning project.

+### I never said I was a designer

+This definitely needs someone with an eye for design making it!